 However, certain factors can contribute to a decline in content quality, such as outdated training materials, lack of regular upskilling opportunities, and insufficient incentives to drive a sense of involvement among media personnel.
 Therefore, checks and balances are necessary to uphold the production of quality content in the PNG media industry.
 The advent of digital media, especially social media, has provided individuals with the opportunity to create and disseminate content for public consumption.
 While this presents new opportunities, it also comes with the challenge of ensuring that the content is factual and substantiated.
 The government recognizes that misinformation and disinformation can disrupt peace, public order, development initiatives, and tarnish reputations.
 Ensuring credibility is crucial for media organizations.

-To promote quality and responsible reporting by media personnel, the Policy provides for:
+To promote quality and responsible reporting by media personnel, the Policy proposes for Legislation for self-regulation through;

-- a) Legislation for self-regulation through; - i) Professional development of media professionals and their association - ii) empowering an independent and neutral professional body such as NMC to develop and police the media code of conducts and ethics; and - iii) establishing a content arbitrary tribunal, embedded in law, to receive and investigate complaints on contents disseminated by media organizations and personnel or by any other individuals.

-Action: The Government Media Advisory Committee (GMAC) to lead the development of strategic plan specific to media that will provide for:

-- a) accrediting the media organizations and personnel; - b) developing and enforcing media codes of conduct and ethics, ensuring adherence to responsible reporting practices; and - c) facilitate the establishment of a content arbitrary tribunal to receive and investigate complaints on contents disseminated by media organizations and personnel or by any other individuals.
+- a) Professional development of media professionals and their association - empowering an independent and neutral professional body such as NMC to develop and police the media code of conducts and ethics; and - c) establishing a content arbitrary tribunal, embedded in law, to receive and investigate complaints on contents disseminated by media organizations and personnel or by any other individuals. - Action: The committee on media established by this policy to lead the development of strategic plan specific to media that will provide for: - accrediting the media organizations and personnel; - developing and enforcing media codes of conduct and ethics, ensuring adherence to responsible reporting practices; and - facilitating the establishment of a content arbitrary tribunal to receive and investigate complaints on contents disseminated by media organizations and personnel or by any other individuals.